 Google has now asked for a more powerful court order to compel the production of documents from Microsoft.

-In October 2020, the US Justice Department and 11 states sued Google for antitrust violations, alleging that it weaponized its dominance in online search and advertising to kill off competition and harm consumers.
+In October 2020, the US Justice Department and 11 states sued Google for antitrust violations, alleging it weaponized its online search and advertising dominance to kill off competition and harm consumers.

 The lawsuit marked the US government’s biggest move since its case against Microsoft more than 20 years ago.
 This came after 15 months of investigation and could be the opening scene of more antitrust actions against other Big Tech companies.